Personal-Team-HealthCheckup/doctors_app/CICD_SETUP.md

 2. Click on the workflow run you want
 3. Scroll down to "Artifacts" section
 4. Download:
-   - `android-release-apk` - Android APK file
+   - `android-release-apk` - Android APK file (ready to install)
-   - `ios-release-ipa` - iOS IPA file

 ### Method 2: GitHub Releases (Permanent)

 1. Go to your repository → "Releases" section
-2. Find the release you want (tagged as `android-vXXX` or `ios-vXXX`)
+2. Find the release tagged as `android-vXXX`
-3. Download the APK or IPA file from the Assets section
+3. Download the APK file from the Assets section

 ### Installing on Devices